 LNAs who have an interest and have successfully completed the approved board course given at their place of employment.

-Upon receipt of the board letter, please submit a listing of those individuals and their nursing assistant license numbers, by e-mail, fax or mail.
+Approved facilities must submit a listing of those individuals who complete the board approved program including their nursing assistant license numbers, by e-mail, fax or mail.
 These licensees will have a Licensed Nursing Assistant Medication Certified record noted in our license data base available for verification and print out from our Board website at www.nh.gov/nursing.

 Please note that this is a facility-based program and certification approval for individual Medication Certified LNA's is in effect only during their employment at your facility.